 The Bodhisatta was once a sailor.
-He was a master of the seas and no ship that he helmed ever came to harm.
-But over time, the exposure to salt water robbed him of his vision and he had to retire.
-He decided to ask the king for work and was appointed as a royal appraiser.
+He was a master of the seas, and no ship that he helmed had ever come to harm.
+But over time, the exposure to saltwater robbed him of his vision, and he had to retire.
+He asked the king for work and was appointed as a royal appraiser.

-One day an elephant was brought to the palace and the Bodhisatta passed his hand over its body and declared that it was not worthy of being a state elephant because its mother had given birth while standing up, and when the baby dropped to the ground its hind feet were damaged.
-The people who had brought the elephant admitted this was true and the pleased king gave the Bodhisatta eight coins.
-Later he rejected a horse because its mother died on the day it was born and without her milk it did not grow properly, a chariot because it was made from a hollow tree, and a precious rug because a rat had bitten a hole in it.
-In all cases the king gave the Bodhisatta eight coins.
+One day an elephant was brought to the palace.
+The Bodhisatta passed his hand over its body and declared that it was not worthy of being a state elephant because its mother had given birth while standing up, and when the baby dropped to the ground its hind feet were damaged.
+The people who had brought the elephant admitted this was true, and the pleased king gave the Bodhisatta eight coins.
+Later, the Bodhisatta rejected a chariot because it was made from a hollow tree; a precious rug because a rat had bitten a hole in it; and a horse because its mother died on the day it was born, and without her milk it did not grow properly.
+In all cases, the king gave the Bodhisatta eight coins.
 Annoyed by the king’s stinginess, the Bodhisatta quit his job.

-The Bodhisatta knew he could only save the ship and all seven hundred lives on board by declaring an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request), so he ordered the merchants to quickly bathe him in scented water, prepare a full bowl, and dress him in new clothes.
-So done, he stood at the front of the ship and declared his great virtue, never having taken the life of any living creature, and asked that the ship return to safety if his vow was true.
-Magically, the ship, which had voyaged for four months, sailed back to their home port in a single day.
+After voyaging for four months, they reached a sea like a saucer, where the water got sucked away to the sides, causing a loud roar and steep precipices all around them.
+The Bodhisatta told the terrified merchants there was no return from this sea; any ship entering it would sink, and they cried out like those burning in the depths of hell.
+The Bodhisatta knew he could only save the ship and all seven hundred lives on board by declaring an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result), so he ordered the merchants to quickly bathe him in scented water, prepare a full bowl, and dress him in new clothes.
+When this was done, the Bodhisatta stood at the front of the ship and declared his great virtue—never having taken the life of any living creature—and asked that the ship return to safety if his vow was true.
+Magically, the ship sailed back to their home port in a single day.

-The Bodhisatta shared the riches he had collected with all the men so they never needed to travel the seas again, and he preached to them about living a good life.
+Once they were back, the Bodhisatta shared the riches he had collected with all the men so they never needed to travel the seas again, and he preached to them about living a good life.

 In the Lifetime of the Buddha